rss logo

 Declare Access Point as RADIUS Clients

-• Navigate to NPS > RADIUS Clients and Servers > RADIUS Client and click on New:
+• Navigate to NPS > RADIUS Clients and Servers > RADIUS Client and click New:

-• For each Access Point, provide a Name, set the IP address, and create a strong password (use the same one for every Access Point):
+• For each Access Point, give it a Name, set the IP address, and create a strong password (use the same one for every Access Point):

-Now we need to create a Network Policy where we will define which group of users will be able to connect and the protocols used.
+We now need to create a Network Policy in which we define the group of users who can connect and the protocols used.

 • Click New in the Network Policies folder:

-• Select User Groups, and click Add Groups…:
+• Select User Groups, then click on Add Groups…:

-• Add an Active Directory group of users, such as Domain Users:
+• Add an Active Directory user group, such as Domain Users:

 • Select Access granted:

-• Choose Microsoft: Smart Card or other certificate as EAP type and edit the configuration:
+• Choose Microsoft: Smart Card or other certificate as the EAP type and edit the configuration:

-• Finally, click Finish to create the Policy:
+• Finally, click on Finish to create the Policy:

 UniFi Network Server